 The Muslim population is a sign of America's increasing diversity, and before long we'll get a more precise idea of that diversity.
 Census workers are already on the streets preparing for next year's head count, which happens once in a decade.
 Sounds easy enough.
 Confirm addresses so the Census Bureau knows where to mail forms.
 And then next year, they knock on the doors of anybody who doesn't send back a questionnaire.
 This is not easy, though, in New York City.
 And NPR's Jennifer Ludden looks at why.

 JENNIFER LUDDEN: To get a sense of the challenge, we'll start with a walking tour.

-Mr. TONY FARTHING (Regional director, Census Bureau): Well, my name is Tony Farthing, and I'm the regional director for the U.S. Census Bureau.
+TONY FARTHING: Well, my name is Tony Farthing, and I'm the regional director for the U.S. Census Bureau.

 LUDDEN: Farthing's met me in Bushwood, Brooklyn, a working class neighborhood where elevated trains can stop conversation cold.

 (SOUNDBITE OF TRAIN)

 LUDDEN: So we head down a side street.

 FARTHING: New York City's the undisputed king of the multi-unit structure.
 We just have so many different varieties.

 LUDDEN: Farthing stops in front of a building with a business on the first floor and housing above.